In 2017, we saw innovative, creative and exciting educational technology transform teaching and learning throughout the UK's schools.

 Included are Women EdTech, Tes FE Awards winner Basingstoke College of Technology and maths teacher and times-table enthusiast Bruno Ready.

-Also named were Global Teacher Prize finalist Colin Hegarty; Sam Chaudhary, co-founder of the popular behaviour management software ClassDojo; and the ImOKayApp, which has helped thousands of pupils by providing real-life stories about sexuality and gender, simple definitions and support services.
+Also named were Global Teacher Prize finalist Colin Hegarty; Sam Chaudhary, co-founder of the popular communication app ClassDojo; and the ImOKayApp, which has helped thousands of pupils by providing real-life stories about sexuality and gender, simple definitions and support services.

 Ed tech 'can transform lives'